 “I found the choir rehearsal with The Gesualdo Six very fun and educational.
 It was great to hear their way of warming up, singing and dealing with mistakes (forgetting song words).
 I would love to sing with them again as they are amazing!”Chorister at St Wulfram’s Grantham

-In 2021 we will be working with York Music Hub to deliver an exciting programme of classroom music videos for primary school children, aiming to encourage singing in a healthy and fun way.
+In 2021 we collaborated with York Music Hub to deliver an exciting programme of classroom music videos for primary school children, aiming to encourage singing in a healthy and fun way.

 As part of our Isolation Creation series we collaborated on two lockdown video projects with the senior girl choristers of Truro Cathedral, both of which were premiered on BBC Radio 3 Breakfast by Petroc Trelawny.